Forget your password?

 The huge increase in demand for electric power led to more generation, more transmission and considerably higher voltages.

 The beginning of the 20th century saw a major voltage leap to 220 kV as well as the merger of CFTH and Société Alsacienne de Construction Mécanique leading to the creation of ALS.THOM in 1928.
 The 40 MVA – 220 kV three-phase transformer destined for customer Énergie Électrique du Rhin in 1932 is a great example of the transformers that were manufactured by the company during this period (Fig. 4).
 Another major step was achieved as transformers reached 400 kV by the 1950s, while the 1960s witnessed the first 800 kV networks.
 This huge and rapid development was only possible thanks to improvements in transformer technology, design, manufacturing and materials.
 In particular, insulating materials – paper, pressboard, oil, silicon steel – have made great advances; in fact, it can be said that transformer development helped to boost the steel, paper and oil industries.

-Fig. 3 - 1932: ALS.THOM three-phase transformer destined for customer Énergie Électrique du Rhin was manufactured in Saint-Ouen
+Fig. 3 - 1932: ALS.THOM’s three-phase transformer destined for customer Énergie Électrique du Rhin was manufactured in Saint-Ouen

-As one of the pioneers of transformers, GE’s Grid Solutions and its ancestor companies have made major contributions to the sector with its patents and technological breakthroughs.
+As one of the pioneers of transformers, GE’s Grid Solutions business and its legacy Grid companies have made major contributions to the sector with patents and technological breakthroughs.
 For example, as the requirement to factory test transformers for resilience to the transient voltages from lightning strikes on the overhead transmission lines became commonplace, the interleaved disc winding was patented by English Electric in the UK in 1947 (British Patent 587997 “Improvements in inductive windings”).
 The first 1,050 kV transformer for extra-high voltage test lines was delivered to EDF for its test platform at Les Renardières, France in the 1960s.

 As large emerging economies have begun expanding or strengthening their networks, so the need to transmit high-voltage DC power over long distances has also been growing rapidly.
 This has meant investing in the development and production of new, more powerful transformers for DC networks.
 Since delivering HVDC converter transformers for the France-UK HVDC link in 1981, Grid Solutions has been in the vanguard of this evolution, developing transformer technology to match the specifications of DC current.